genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 Check these files and adjust them to suit your application.
 For example, look inside the **fields-dictionary.kts** file to see the field definitions.

-For example, check the ENABLED field.
-In some cases, the process translates this field as an INT type.
+In some cases, the process translates the ENABLED field as an INT type.
 ```kotlin
     field(name = "ENABLED", type = INT)
 ```